Gijsbertbas/arduino/README.md

 Samples are posted to a Django app hosted at Pythonanywhere where they are visualised in an interactive Bokeh plot, see [here an example](http://gbstraathof.pythonanywhere.com/arduino/apilog/dhtlogger01) for one of the loggers.

+## Current logger
+Logging currents using a ... sensor.
+Similar to the DHT logger the values are saved to SD and posted to a API endpoint.
+The script for the Mega can be found [here](./sketchbook/meat/current_logger).

 ## Hardware setup
 Description of our hardware setup is pending...